YashaPushak/PCS/README.md

 Unfortunately, the fact that I did things in unusual ways means that the documentation of the functions available in the parser is quite poor at this time.
 In some cases, you may find some helpful inline comments available in the source code.
-Sorry for any inconvenience!
+Sorry in advance for any inconvenience!

+## Contact

+Yasha Pushak
+ypushak@cs.ubc.ca

+PhD Student & Vanier Scholar
+Department of Computer Science
+The University of British Columbia